gurleensethi/udacity-data-structure-algorithms-nanodegree/Project 3/explanation_7.md

 The time complexity of search is O(N) where N is the number of parts in the url.
 If the url has 3 parts (for example, /a/b/c) it will only take 3 hops to reach the desired handler.

+The time complexity of inserting a new url is O(N) where N is the number of parts in the url.
+If the url has 3 parts (for example, /a/b/c) it will only take 3 hops to reach the position to insert the handler.

+The space complexity of trie is O(N \* L) where N is total number of url parts and L is the length of largest part.